 Update December 2017

 Well, that (updated) review didn’t happen, neither did exploring Kinomap and RGT.
-The former still is a serious option to consider if you like mainly ‘on bike’ footage, but honestly, I haven’t looked at it since I mentioned it.
+The former, like for instance Bkool, is still a serious option to consider, but honestly, I haven’t looked at it since I mentioned it.

 I have been looking into RGT, and even tried the Stelvio once or twice, but I decided I didn’t like it for the same reason I don’t like Zwift: it’s a cartoon network.